Skip to Content

 Charlestown Breachway State Park, Rhode Island

-The camping area at Charlestown Breachway State Park is basically a parking lot with pit toilets, but you can’t beat the location, with a nice beach with great views of Block Island Sound.
+The camping area at Charlestown Breachway State Park is basically a parking lot with pit toilets, but you can’t beat the location.
+There is a nice beach with great views of Block Island Sound.
 The parking area has room for 75 RVs, with about 15 spots right on the ocean.

 No amenities to speak of unless we include dumpsters, but the views make it worthwhile, as does the excellent saltwater fishing.